 In early 2012, a blogger discovered mold on a wrapped, unused tampon from a mainstream tampon company.
 While the company stated that the mold carried no health risk to consumers, who wants to use a moldy tampon from a company that doesnʼt seem to care that its product was tainted?
 Switching to reusable menstrual products means that YOU are in charge of how clean your products are.

-The average American woman will use 12,000 to 16,000 disposable pads, tampons, and pantyliners in her lifetime.
+On average, a person can use 12,000 to 16,000 disposable pads, tampons, and pantyliners in a lifetime.
 Thatʼs a lot of waste in our landfills!
 Not to mention the manufacturing, packaging, and transportation waste of getting these products from the factory to you.
 Sad but true: the most common trash items found on North American beaches are plastic tampon applicators.

 Using something once is not enough!
 Our society has gone from relying on high quality reusable products to cheap disposables.
 When you choose to reuse anything from dishes to towels, youʼre helping make a cultural shift that values quality over wastefulness.